 - Harley Davidson’s messaging has always positioned itself among the rebellious, thrill-seeking bike lovers of America.

-5. Price Segmentation
+Examples of Price Segmentation

-A typical example of this type of pricing is an offer based on age, like a student or elderly discount.
+- Customer Segmented Pricing – A typical example of this type of pricing is an offer based on age, like a student or elderly discount.

-- Creating product tiers like standard, enterprise, and individual.
+- Product Tier Pricing – Creating product tiers like standard, enterprise, and individual.

-Examples of Market Segmentation Survey Questions
+40+ Market Segmentation Survey Questions to Use in 2023

 1. Demographic Survey Questions